dports/PPPwn/README.md

 # PPPwn - PlayStation 4 PPPoE RCE
-PPPwn is a kernel remote code execution exploit for PlayStation 4 upto FW 11.00.
+PPPwn is a kernel remote code execution exploit for PlayStation 4 up to FW 11.00.
 This is a proof-of-concept exploit for [CVE-2006-4304](https://hackerone.com/reports/2177925) that was reported responsibly to PlayStation.

 Supported versions are:
 - FW 9.00